tock/tock/doc/wg/core/notes/core-notes-2022-11-18.md

  * Amit: A tricky bit is something that is AGPL, which is fine to use as a tool, if it is not linked against.
- * Johnathan: AGPL stands out as one license that Google's lawyers really do not like, so they are overly conservative about it.
+ * Johnathan: AGPL stands out as one license that Google's lawyers really do not like, so they are very conservative about it.
  * Amit: An example is like a stack-analysis tool.
 We could pull it in using a shell script and run it, is that different than including it in the repository?
  * Phil: I think this is a lot easier if stuff within a particular repository has a very clear license.
- * Johnathan: I am really annoyed at picolibc because they removed all the GPL/AGPL code, but added some GPL/AGPL binaries, which still makes it hard to follow company policies with automated license headers.
+ * Johnathan: I am really annoyed at picolibc because they removed all the GPL/LGPL code, but added some GPL/AGPL binaries, which still makes it hard to follow company policies with automated license headers.
 We (Google) might fork it and delete those 3 files.
  * Amit: Conclusion: It is easier if everything in a given repository is under